 - Consistent: Costs must be applied in the same manner in “like circumstances” (See Like and Unlike Circumstances section below for more detail on this concept.)

 Review the following chart for more detail on the “Reasonable” criteria cited above.
-(To print or bookmark this chart, click on the chart to open in a new tab or window.)

 The Concept of Allocability